1coderookie/Kobra2PlusInsights/docs/firmware/fw_kobraOS.md

 ---

 #### Various Tools For Modifying KobraOS
-The following repository offers various tools for accessing, rooting and modiying the stock firmware.
+The following repository offers various tools for accessing, rooting and modifying the stock firmware.
 Please read the according descriptions at the repository about what can be done.

 [Anycubic Kobra 2 Series Tools](https://github.com/ultimateshadsform/Anycubic-Kobra-2-Series-Tools) by [ultimateshadsform](https://github.com/ultimateshadsform)